 1. The method of counting the votes to be used by the Returning Officer to ascertain the result of an election in a region shall be as provided in this Schedule.

-2. (1) In this Schedule “continuing candidate” means a candidate not already elected or not excluded from the count.
+2. (1) In this Schedule continuing candidate means a candidate not already elected or not excluded from the count.

 (2) A reference in this Schedule to votes of or obtained or received by a candidate includes votes obtained or received by the candidate on any transfer under this Schedule.